 The caravan you choose

-As you are likely to have discovered, there are all types of caravans from which you might have chosen and each might be better equipped to serve the specific purpose you need:
+There’s little doubt you’ll have discovered by now that there are all types of caravans from which you might have chosen.
+Each one might be better equipped to serve the specific purpose you need – from a range that covers:

 - conventional designs – these have a single axle and may range in length from 3 to 6.5 metres, sleeping between 2 and six occupants;